Stop motion: J. Stuart Blackton

 J. Stuart Blackton's The Haunted Hotel (23 February 1907) featured a combination of live-action with practical special effects and stop-motion animation of several objects, a puppet and a model of the haunted hotel.
 It was the first stop-motion film to receive wide scale appreciation.
 Especially a large close-up view of a table being set by itself baffled viewers; there were no visible wires or other noticeable well-known tricks.
 This inspired other filmmakers, including French animator Émile Cohl and Segundo de Chomón.
-De Chomón would release the similar The House of Ghosts (La maison ensorcelée) and Hôtel électrique in 1908, with the latter also containing some very early pixilation.
+De Chomón would release the similar short films The House of Ghosts (La maison ensorcelée) in 1907 and Hôtel électrique in 1908, with the latter also containing some very early pixilation.

 The Humpty Dumpty Circus (1908, considered lost) by Blackton and his British-American Vitagraph partner Albert E. Smith showed an animated performance of figures from a popular wooden toy set.
 Smith would later claim that this was "the first stop motion picture in America".
 The inspiration would have come from seeing how puffs of smoke behaved in the interrupted recordings for a stop trick film they were making.
 Smith would have suggested to get a patent for the technique, but Blackton thought it wasn't that important.
 Smith's recollections are not considered to be very reliable.